larseggert/bcp45bis/draft-eggert-bcp45bis.md

 # Introduction {#intro}

-The IETF discussion list {{IETF-DISCUSS}} furthers the development and specification of Internet technology through the general discussion of topics for which no dedicated mailing lists exists.
-As this is the most general IETF mailing list, considerable latitude is allowed.
+The IETF discussion list {{IETF-DISCUSS}} furthers the development and specification of Internet technology through the general discussion of technical, procedural, operational and other topics for which no dedicated mailing lists exists.
+As this is the most general IETF mailing list, considerable latitude in terms of topics is allowed.
 However, there are posts and topics that are unsuitable for this mailing list.
 This document defines the charter for the IETF discussion list and explains its scope.

 The IETF Note Well {{NOTE-WELL}} applies to discussions on the IETF discussion